Treatment for plantar fasciitis aims to address both the symptoms and the underlying cause of the disorder.

 Plantar Fasciitis is a common cause of pain on the heel and sole of the foot, particularly the first few steps you take after resting.

 It is caused by repeated micro-tears of the plantarfascia fibres, most commonly where the fascia attaches to the heel bone.
-The condition is usually caused by a combination of muscle imbalance, altered foot biomechanics, overuse and poor foot wear.
+Plantar fasciitis is usually caused by a combination of muscle imbalance, altered foot biomechanics, overuse and poor foot wear.

-Tightness of the calf muscles is one of the most common causes of the condition as it places excessive tension on the plantar fascia.
+Tightness of the calf muscles is one of the most common causes of plantar fasciitis as it places excessive tension on the plantar fascia.
 This makes stretching exercises an invaluable treatment for plantar fasciitis.

 Stretches should target both the calf and the plantar fascia itself to be most effective.
 Visit the Plantar Fasciitis Stretching Exercises section for five simple and effective stretches.

-Inserts for your shoes are another simple treatment for plantar fasciitis.
+Inserts for your shoes are another simple yet extremely effective treatment for plantar fasciitis.
 They vary from simple heel pads/cups that provide cushioning for the heel and reduce the tension going through the Achilles tendon and plantar fascia, to custom made orthotics to correct abnormal foot position such as fallen arches.

 Visit the Orthotics for Plantar Fasciitis section to compare different products and read user reviews.

-You want to wear shoes that provide good cushioning and support, especially for the medial arch of the foot.
+You want to wear shoes that provide good cushioning and support with plantar fasciitis, especially for the medial arch of the foot.
 Shoes get less effective at shock absorption with time so should be changed regularly.
 It can also help to wear shoes all day rather than going bare-foot to ensure the foot is getting support and cushioning at all times.

 Ice is a great treatment for plantar fasciitis for reducing pain and